 The annual SIGIR conference is the major international forum for the presentation of new research results, and the demonstration of new systems and techniques, in the broad field of information retrieval (IR).
-The 44th ACM SIGIR conference, to be held online on July 11 to 15, 2021, welcomes contributions related to any aspect of information retrieval and access, including theories, foundations, algorithms, evaluation, analysis and applications.
+The 45th ACM SIGIR conference, will be run as a hybrid conference – in person in Madrid, Spain, with support for remote participation, from July 11th to 15th, 2022.
+We welcome contributions related to any aspect of information retrieval and access, including theories, foundations, algorithms, evaluation, analysis, and applications.
 The conference and program chairs invite those working in areas related to IR to submit high-impact original papers for review.

-This year we have a special track for resource papers, separate from regular full and short papers.
-The conference and resource paper chairs invite those working in areas related to IR to submit original resource papers, which will be presented as posters at the conference.
-Submissions will be peer reviewed, and accepted resource papers will be published in the conference proceedings.
+This year we continue a special track for resource papers, separate from regular full and short papers.
+The conference and program chairs invite those working in areas related to IR to submit original resource papers, which will be presented as posters at the conference.
+Resources include, but are not restricted to, information retrieval test collections, labelled datasets for machine learning, and software tools and services for information access.
+Submissions will be peer reviewed, and accepted resource papers will be published in the main conference proceedings.

 Time zone: Anywhere on Earth (AoE)

 Resource paper abstracts due: February 14, 2022